Lipoedema Liposuction

 What Is Lipoedema Liposuction?

-Calves: Removing fat around the ankle bones enhances leg definition and overall shape.
+• Calves: Removing fat around the ankle bones enhances leg definition and overall shape.

-Knees: Targeting the inner knee, often combined with thigh and ankle treatments, refines the leg’s contour.
+• Knees: Targeting the inner knee, often combined with thigh and ankle treatments, refines the leg’s contour.

-What Are The Symptoms Of Lipoedema?
+What Are the Symptoms Of Lipoedema?

-Other symptoms of lipoedema include:
+• Other common symptoms of lipoedema include:

 • Painful joints